smessie/Article-ESWC2024-DFDP/content/architecture.md

 The renderer app needs to apply these rules onto the form description using a reasoner to retrieve the form description in the language it understands.

+<span class="comment" data-author="RT">We can anticipate a reviewer comment here on who will create these mapping files, so let's give an answer to this already.</span>

 ### Description of the Footprint Tasks

 In addition to describing how the form should look, the form description should also declaratively describe what should happen in certain events such as submission.
 Therefore, the form description is extended with *policies*.
 The process of executing these policies is called the *footprint tasks* and is the second half of the reasoning part of the three-part view.
-To describe policies, two languages are needed: a *rule language* and a *policy language* describing what actually should happen when a policy is executed.
+To describe policies, two languages are needed: a *rule language* and a *policy language* describing what actually should happen when a policy is executed <span class="comment" data-author="RT">From reading this sentence, it's not clear what language you refer to with everything after "describing...".</span>.
-The rule premise contains the event, the rule conclusion the policy.
+The rule premise contains the event, <span class="comment" data-author="RT">The following doesn't appear to be grammatically correct</span> the rule conclusion the policy.
 Policies should describe the client-side operations that need to be performed when a certain event occurs.
-This can be much more than just performing an HTTP request to the server.
+This can be much more than just performing an HTTP request to the server. <span class="comment" data-author="RT">Such as?</span>